cyb3rxp/awesome-soc/detection_engineering.md

 * Make sure your data ingestion is compliant with the datamodel you use (or, at least, the SIEM one).

 ### Handling procedures:
-* Make sure that the handling process and procedures is clear and working fine, for the tested alerts.
+* Make sure that the handling process and procedures are clear and working fine, for the tested alerts.

 ### Automations:
 * Make sure that the automations capabilities to help in the detection phase, work as expected (ie.: observables enrichment in the SIRP with queries to the TIP).